leandroh/angular-protractor-demo/README.md

-# ng-base
+# ng-protractor-demo

-This is a base AngularJS app with a dead simple node+express backend.
+This is a dead simple demo test AngularJS application with Protractor tests and backed by a mocked web server in Node.js + Express.